tnichols217/notes/obsid-readme.md

 The height property of the col codeblock's setting block sets a limit on how tall the set of columns will be.
 Any extra text will be able to be viewed with a scrollbar.

-The property can be set to any valid CSS value
+The property can be set to any [valid CSS value](https://www.w3schools.com/cssref/css_units.php) or the value of "shortest", which picks

 For example:
 `````md